Applies To: SQL Server 2016

 SQL Server Management Studio

-Creating a differential database backup requires that a previous full database backup exist.
-If the selected database has never been backed up, run a full database backup before creating any differential backups.
+- Creating a differential database backup requires a previous full database backup.
+If your database has never been backed up, run a full database backup before creating any differential backups.
 For more information, see Create a Full Database Backup (SQL Server).

-As the differential backups increase in size, restoring a differential backup can significantly increase the time that is required to restore a database.
-Therefore, we recommend that you take a new full backup at set intervals to establish a new differential base for the data.
+- As the differential backups increase in size, restoring a differential backup will significantly increase the time required to restore a database.
+We recommend that you take a new full backup at set intervals to establish a new differential base for the data.
 For example, you might take a weekly full backup of the whole database (that is, a full database backup) followed by a regular series of differential database backups during the week.

-BACKUP DATABASE and BACKUP LOG permissions default to members of the sysadmin fixed server role and the db_owner and db_backupoperator fixed database roles.
+BACKUP DATABASE and BACKUP LOG permissions default to members of the sysadmin fixed server role, the db_owner and db_backupoperator fixed database roles.

-Ownership and permission problems on the backup device's physical file can interfere with a backup operation.
-SQL Server must be able to read and write to the device; the account under which the SQL Server service runs must have write permissions.
+Ownership and permission problems on the backup device's physical file will interfere with a backup operation.
+SQL Server needs to be able to read and write to the device; the account under which the SQL Server service runs must have write permissions.
 However, sp_addumpdevice, which adds an entry for a backup device in the system tables, does not check file access permissions.
-Such problems on the backup device's physical file may not appear until the physical resource is accessed when the backup or restore is attempted.
+Permissions problems on the backup device's physical file will not be obvious until the physical resource is accessed when you attempt the backup or restore.